-The quality of a painted finish can be improved if adequate steps have been taken to prepare plasterboard surfaces prior to painting:
+The quality of a painted finish can be improved if adequate steps have been taken in preparation of plasterboard surfaces prior to painting:

-- All surfaces should be clean and dust free prior to painting. - Any major defects visible after the first (sealer undercoat) coat of paint should be referred to the plasterboard contractor before proceeding with the second and final coats.
+All surfaces should be clean and dust free prior to painting

+Any major defects visible after the first (sealer undercoat) coat of paint should be referred to the plasterboard contractor before proceeding with the second and final coats.
 Minor blemishes are normally attended to by the painter.

-APPLICATION (LEVEL 4 FINISH)
+application (level 4 finish)

-For the best results, USG Boral recommends roller paint application and the use of a suitable sealer undercoat over the entire plasterboard surface in order to equalise porosity and texture of the jointing material and plasterboard paper face.
+For the best results, Boral Plasterboard recommends roller paint application and the use of a suitable sealer undercoat over the entire plasterboard surface in order to equalise porosity and texture of the jointing material and plasterboard paper face.